 But, meditation can also be as small as being present in a single moment, for example being fully aware of your senses while drinking your coffee between two patients or noticing small beautiful things while commuting.

 Learn the ability to turn off and you will recover more deeply.
-This will allow you to preload your system and you will be more ready for the next challenge.
+This will lead you to preload your system and you will be more ready for the next challenge.

 3. Stop.
 Think.
 Plan.
 Act.
 Then reflect

 As with New Year’s resolutions, introducing new and lasting habits in your daily life is more difficult than creating the intentions to do so.
-Whether you choose to start with one of the ideas listed earlier or other ones that were already on your to-do list, you can use some practical advice to make the implementation of better self-care and self-leadership successful and sustainable.
+Whether you lead with one of the ideas listed earlier or other ones that were already on your to-do list, you can use some practical advice to make the implementation of better self-care and self-leadership successful and sustainable.

 A. Don’t skip the planning and reflecting